Electronic Equipment Installers and Repairers, Motor Vehicles

 - Cut openings and drill holes for fixtures and equipment, using electric drills and routers.

 - Replace and clean electrical or electronic components.

-- Remove seats, carpeting, and interiors of doors; add sound-absorbing material in empty spaces; and reinstall interior parts.
+- Remove seats, carpeting, and interiors of doors and add sound-absorbing material in empty spaces, reinstalling interior parts.

 - Record results of diagnostic tests.

 The data sources for the information displayed here include: O*NET™; US Department of Labor (BLS); Virginia Workforce Connection.